 Let’s talk about mouthparts, as they are an important aspect of my systematic and my function.morphological studies.
 Originally the gnathosoma consists of a pair of scissor-shaped chelicerae to grasp the food particles and of a pair of leg-shaped pedipalps, which mostly have mechano-sensitive and chemo-sensitive functions.
 But because mites colonized almost all kinds of existing habitats on earth, they extensively were exposed to the mechanisms of evolution.
 Acariform mites show a high range of variability regarding their morphology and their life strategies.

 Mouthparts of Sarcoptiformes

-Within the clade Sarcoptiformes, consisting of oribatid and astigmatid mites, there evolved a tendency towards miniaturization.
+Within the clade Sarcoptiformes, consisting of oribatid mites, Endeostigmata (seemingly paraphyletic) and astigmatid mites, there evolved a tendency towards miniaturization.
 Mites of the Astigmata are usually much smaller than one mm.
-Correspondingly the cuticle becam thinner and softer, perfect adaptations to a life inside very tiny micro habitats, but at the same time also a limitation, namely towards more or less moist habitats due to the lack of a well developed desiccation protection.
+Correspondingly the cuticle became thinner and softer, perfect adaptations to a life inside very tiny micro habitats, but at the same time also a limitation, namely towards more or less moist habitats due to the lack of a well developed desiccation protection.
 They appear inside compost, rotting wood or mammal dung, being even there very specifically adapted into very defined micro climatic conditions.
 They live in a world of complete darkness, which is why light sensory organs are completely lost or reduced to vestigial structures.